Jodha-ji/Coding-Assignments/README.md

-# Assignments-C-C-
+# Coding Assignments
-These are the lab assignment questions which are written in C++ as well as C.
+These are the coding assignments which are written in all types of programming languages.
-Author - Harshit Prasad